-11 Foods That Make People Healthier
+11 Foods That Amazingly Make People Healthier

 Eating quality food is more than an excellent idea.
 It is a practical idea that will help people feel refreshed and healthier.
 Some of the benefits are lowering body weight and cleansing the whole system—it even helps people look and feel great.

-It is pretty simple to do because people can start eating more foods that are better for their body.
+It is pretty simple to do because people can start eating more foods that are better for their bodies.
 It simply means making the right choices at the grocery store.
 It is best to gradually add these foods into your diet more and more until you are eating foods that are good for your body.